frc7308/autobot/README.md

 2. Post the ArUco targets on a wall with the same height from the ground vertically but a few feet apart horizontally.
 The target with ID 0 should be on the left and the target with ID 1 should be on the right.

-3. Measure the distance between the targets (in inches) and set the `_target_dist` variable in demo.py to match your measurement.
+3. Measure the distance between the targets (in inches) and set the `_target_dist` variable in `demo.py` to match your measurement.

-4. Change the config settings in `demo.py` to fit your webcam's specs (the variables that start with `_config_camera`).
+4. Also in `demo.py`, change the variables that start with `_config_camera` to fit your camera's specs.

 ### Run: